Need Help?

-Passengers each year rely on the airline industry to get to their destination safely.
-Their safe passage is due to the tireless efforts of industry stakeholders.
-Working together, we have made aviation the safest form of travel.
-However, recent events and uncertainties remind us that this impressive safety record is still subject to unlikely events.
 When an aircraft is diverted, disrupted or lost, there is a strong need for mechanisms to deal with the aftermath and recovery.
 IATA supports airlines with Emergency Response Planning (ERP) best practices to manage and recover from such events.

 ERP Guidance

-Download this compilation of ERP Regulations, Standards and Guidance for Civil Aviation (pdf), for an overview of current best practices for operators (updated July 2022).
+Download this compilation of ERP Regulations, Standards and Guidance for Civil Aviation (pdf), for an overview of current best practices for operators (updated October 2024).

 ERP Annual Forum

-The ERP Forum brings together senior emergency response experts from airlines, airports and IATA Strategic Partners to discuss the evolving ERP landscape.
+The ERP Forum brings together senior emergency response experts from airlines, airports, and IATA Strategic Partners to discuss the evolving ERP landscape.
 It provides a platform for the exchange of knowledge and experience, contributing to the enhancement of emergency response worldwide.

 - ERP Forum 2022 Report (pdf)